Lagoon Loge is impossible to miss with its yellow exterior.

 At the back of Lagoon Loge is a pretty garden, filled with flowers and a small pool.
 There is also a sundowner/viewing deck, on the lodges roof terrace, the perfect place to enjoy the sun, watch the sunset with a drink, or admire the flamingos and other birds on the lagoon.

 Activities in Swakopmund and Walvis Bay can be booked here, and Helen and Wilfred are also happy to make table reservations at any of the local restaurants.
+If you are planning on heading out on one or more of the excursions that go through Walvis Bay, then a stay here will allow a slightly later start than having to come south from Swakopmund.

 Our viewWith quirkily designed rooms and a welcoming and homelike feel, Lagoon Lodge is a good base for exploring Walvis Bay, and bird lovers will enjoy birdwatching over the lagoon.